 Why is Security Training Necessary?

-With IoT security, knowledge is power.
-In fact, in our PSA Certified 2021 Security Report we found that 84% welcomed industry guidance on security best practice, and that only 77% were happy with the security expertise in their company, which sadly drops to 41% in small companies.
+With device security, knowledge is power.
+In fact, our annual PSA Certified Security Report consistently finds that security expertize is lacking in companies of all sizes.
 With all that in mind, we think it’s more important than ever to provide up-to-date training on IoT security and PSA Certified, providing a frictionless path to secure products.

 -